redhat-appstudio/managed-gitops/docs/development.md

 **Development Environment Requirements**:

 1. GNU/Linux or Mac Operating System (Windows with WSL/WSL2 or MSYS2, should also work, but is beyond the scope of this document.)
-2. Running a local Kubernetes cluster: Our team uses [KinD] or [K3s] for simplicity.
+2. Running a local OpenShift cluster:
 You can use [kubectx/kubens](https://github.com/ahmetb/kubectx) to manage Kubernetes context if you like.
 3. A container registry that you and your Kubernetes cluster can reach.
 We recommend [quay.io](https://quay.io/signin/).
 4. User-permissions set so scripts can start/stop containers and interact with [Docker].